 They’ll balance out your blood sugar and keep you functioning in tip-top shape.

 Other than that, regular snacking can help reduce your appetite.
-It’ll keep your hunger in control so that you don’t overeat during breakfast, lunch, or dinner.
+It’ll control your hunger so you don’t overeat during breakfast, lunch, or dinner.

 Not only will this make dealing with diabetes easier, but it may help you lose weight.